vindimy/altcointip/README.md

 1. Ensure MySQL is running and accepting connections given configured username/password
 1. Ensure each configured coin daemon is running and responding to commands
 1. Ensure Reddit authenticates configured user. _Note that from new users Reddit will require CAPTCHA responses when posting and sending messages.
-You will be able to type in CAPTCHA responses._
+You will be able to type in CAPTCHA responses when required._
-1. Execute `_start.sh` from _[src](src/)_ directory.
+1. Execute `_start.sh` from [src](src/) directory.
 The command will not return for as long as the bot is running.
-1. Monitor configured INFO-level or DEBUG-level log file wth `tail -f filename.log` (where _filename.log_ is the log file name you've configured).

 Here's the first few lines of DEBUG-level console output during successful initialization.